Cynth3tik/awesome/README.md

 *   [navneetsharmaui/sveltekit-starter](https://github.com/navneetsharmaui/sveltekit-starter) - Sveltekit starter project created with sveltekit, typescript, tailwindcss, postcss, husky, and storybook.
 The project has the structure set up for the scaleable web application.

-*   [skeletonlabs/skeleton](https://github.com/skeletonlabs/skeleton) - A UI toolkit for Svelte + Tailwind.
+*   [skeletonlabs/skeleton](https://github.com/skeletonlabs/skeleton) - The UI toolkit for Svelte and Tailwind.

 ## C++